pololu/vl6180x-arduino/README.md

   Stops continuous mode.

 * `uint8_t readRangeContinuous(void)`<br>
+  Returns a raw range reading when continuous mode is active.

+* `uint16_t readRangeContinuousMillimeters(void)`<br>
-  Returns a range reading when continuous mode is active (distance in millimeters).
+  Returns a range reading in millimeters, taking the range scaling setting into account, when continuous mode is active.

 * `uint16_t readAmbientContinuous(void)`<br>
   Returns an ambient light reading when continuous mode is active.